Can A School Psychologist Help Me?

-Updated February 9, 2023by MyTherapist Editorial Team
+Updated April 8, 2024by MyTherapist Editorial Team

-Decision Making
+Decision making

-Examples of life skills:
+Examples of life skills include:

 • Being empathetic towards others